 The July discounts continue this week, this time on the rather good Samsung 860 Evo SSD.
-Currently our top recommendation in our best gaming SSD rankings, you can now grab a 250GB 860 Evo for as little as £66 in the UK, or a mere £105 for the 500GB version, the latter of which also bags you a free copy of The Crew 2.
+Currently our top recommendation, you can now grab a 250GB 860 Evo for as little as £66 in the UK, or a mere £105 for the 500GB version, the latter of which also bags you a free copy of The Crew 2.

 Some free Crew 2 action may not be quite your idea of a MASSIVE DEAL, all told, but hey, a saving of £58 is still a pretty decent chunk of free change to have back in your pocket – and you can always use it to buy something else that’s infinitely more up your street if you prefer.

 The same Crew 2 also deal applies to the 1TB version of the 860 Evo as well, where you can net yourself a saving of a whopping £100 and get one for just £216.